-Barcelona Pride is surprisingly not the largest in Spain, but it still makes large impression.
-The ten day event in June is packed with events like a bike ride through the city, high heel race, Miss Drag PRIDE Barcelona, an excellent outdoor foam party and even activities for kids.
-Of course there’s also the Pride Parade on Saturday that attracts around 200,000 spectators and there are plenty of Pride parties around the city.
+Barcelona Pride is surprisingly not the largest in Spain, but it still makes a large impression.
+The ten-day event in June is packed with events like a bike ride through the city, high heel race, Miss Drag PRIDE Barcelona, an excellent outdoor foam party and even activities for kids.
+Of course, there’s also the Pride Parade on Saturday that attracts around 200,000 spectators and there are plenty of Pride parties around the city.
 The Pride Village is located at Avenida Reina Maria Cristina which leads directly to a beautiful fountain with the gorgeous Palau Nacional behind it.
-Pride in this vibrant, international metropolitan city with Catalan culture and flair is a must attend annual event.
+Pride in this vibrant, international metropolitan city with Catalan culture and flair is a must-attend annual event.

 If you’re not visiting Barcelona during any particular gay event, fear not.
 Summer in Barcelona is a gay event in and of itself.
 This extremely queer-friendly city attracts the LGBT community from all over to experience its historical sights, gay scene, beaches, gastronomy and overall city life.
-For an intimate, detailed look into Barcelona with a queer guide, go with Rainbow Barcelona Tours.
+For an intimate, detailed look into Barcelona with a queer guide, go with a gay city tour of Barcelona.
 They offer a multitude of gay tours to choose from including the Old Town, architecture, the city center, tapas, La Sagrada Familia, day trips and nightlife.
 This is a great tour option for a more personal, comfortable experience than you would normally get as an LGBT traveler with a standard hetero tour guide and group.

 4. Gay Beaches